Union: A Unified HW-SW Co-Design Ecosystem in MLIR for Evaluating Tensor Operations on Spatial Accelerators: Background

 To bridge the semantic gap between high-level language and low level Intermediate Representations (IRs), we leverage the MLIR framework.
 MLIR has been proposed for both reusability and extensibility~\cite{mlir_cgo21} and allows intergration of multiple IRs with different level of semantics at the same time.

 Currently, many languages and libraries exist, including TensorFlow, Rust, Swift, and Julia, that rely on their own specific IR.
-Meanwhile, multiple target architectures are emerging, especially in the Artificial Intelligence (AI) domain.
+On the other hand, multiple target architectures are emerging, especially in the Artificial Intelligence (AI) domain.
 Maintaining all these compiler frameworks and porting each of them to any new architecture are challenging tasks, which may limit the scope of each language to a limited number of target architectures.
 The MLIR framework addresses this fragmentation problem by proposing a modular and reusable IR stack that sits in between the language representation and the architectural representation~\cite{mlir_cgo21}.
-In this way, architectural-specific operations and types can be encapsulated in specific IRs, while sharing common operations, types, and optimizations across languages and target architectures.
+In this way, architectural specific operations and types can be encapsulated in specific IRs, while sharing common operations, types, and optimizations across languages and target architectures.